SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 In order to react in a real-time manner the team has decided that we want to process the updates as they stream in from the fleet of taxis instead of putting them directly into a datastore and then having to retrieve them to do processing later.
 To prototype this work, you'll see a high level design in the diagram below.
 Since we already have the taxi fleet streaming their updates into our PubSub+ Event Mesh we need to do three things:

-1. 🚖 Capture this high level design in the PubSub+ Event Portal where we can define our Event-Driven Architecture, including its' components: Applications, Events and Schemas.
+1. 🚖 Create and capture this design in the PubSub+ Event Portal where we can define our Event-Driven Architecture, including its' components: Applications, Events and Schemas.
 This will allow us to define the details needed to implement, visualize and extend the architecture as it evolves, and share/collaborate with our entire engineering team as we continue to innovate.
-1. 🚕 Next up we're going to create the _RideDropoffProcessor_ microservice which will subscribe to the stream of _dropoff_ taxi updates from the fleet, capture events for a specified time window (we'll use 20 seconds to make it easy), calculate the averages, and publish a new _RideAverageUpdate_ event for each window.
+1. 🚕 Next up we're going to document some of the designed applications and events so that they can be understood and reused by others.
+1. 🚕 We will run a "discovery" scan of a Kafka Cluster to reverse engineer what another team at NYC Taxi already has implemented
+1. 🚕 Learn, Understand and Reuse some of our events in a new use case
-1. 🚖 Lastly we'll create a _RideDropoffConsumer_ that receives the stream of _RideAverageUpdate_ events and captures them for display and further processing.
+1. 🚖 Lastly we'll implement the _ProcessPayement_ microservice that that receives the stream of _RideUpdated_ events, charges the customer's credit card and generate a _PaymentCharged_ Event.

 ![Architecture](img/arch.png)